cloudrivers/AutoOps/README.md

 The state machines, who represent operational process, should be triggered by CloudWatch events.

 For testing or manually starting, a private API is also created so you can start execution of state machines by REST requests.
-If you want to do this, please create a VPC endpoint to Api Gateway service and modify the Resource Policy of the API to allow your VPC to invoke.
+If you want to do this, please create a VPC endpoint to Api Gateway service and modify Resource Policy of the API to allow invokation.
+You need to re-deploy the API after you modify its Resource Policy.

 **Please be noted that you should apply other security service such as IAM authorization to protect this API.**